miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [-] Directly inside the workflows, as variables.

 ---
+### Q) What is the best way of scraping a large, selectable text in a Citrix environment?

+- [-] Use a Get Full Text activity.
+- [-] Use the Microsoft OCR engine.
+- [-] Use the Google OCR engine.
+- [o] Select the entire text and copy it with the Copy Selected Text activity.

+---
+### Q) While automating an installation wizard, a pop-up window may or may not appear.
+What can you use to close the window without stopping the workflow?

+- [o] Use a Click activity inside a Try Catch activity.
+- [o] Use a Click activity with the ContinueOnError property set to True.
+- [-] Use a Click activity and set its TimeoutMS property to 30.

+---
 ### Q) The return value of the Get Transaction Item activity is of the following type:

 - [-] Object